nunchistudio/blacksmith/documentation/options/pubsub/azure.md

 ### Subscription options

-- `Broker`: The Service Bus topic the subscription listens to.
+- `Topic`: The Service Bus topic the subscription listens to.

   **Required:** yes